 Step 1: Start With a Good Ham

-Hams come in various levels of quality, ranging from chopped-and-formed giant Spam-like creations, to actual whole muscle-cured and cooked cuts.
+Hams come in various levels of quality, ranging from giant, chopped-and-formed Spam-like creations to actual whole-muscle cured and cooked cuts.
 The latter is what you're after.
-Once you move into the whole muscle realm, even the standard supermarket option (Cook's brand is the most popular) will do, but you can move into the realm of specialty hams, like this Kurobuta ham from Snake River Farms if something a little more flavorful is on the agenda.
+Once you move into the whole-muscle realm, even the standard supermarket option (Cook's brand is the most popular) will do, but you can also try a specialty ham, like this Kurobuta ham from Snake River Farms if something a little more flavorful is on the agenda.
 For cooking in the oven, I'd generally recommend an un-sliced ham, as those spiral slices are a direct route to moisture loss.
-But with sous-vide cooking, you're going to be heating the ham in a sealed plastic bag anyway, so spiral cut hams will work just fine.
+But with sous vide cooking, you're going to be heating the ham in a sealed plastic bag anyway, so spiral-cut hams will work just fine.

-Since city hams come pre-cooked, you can serve them cold straight out of their packaging, but they're better when warmed up.
+Since city hams come precooked, you can serve them cold straight out of their packaging, but they're better when warmed up.
 If you're cooking it using conventional means, this involves slow-roasting it using foil or an oven bag to attempt to keep those juices from drying out.
-With sous-vide cooking, it's as simple as dumping the ham into a water bath, directly in its packaging.
-I cook my hams at 140°F for 3 hours to guarantee that they're piping hot through to the center.
+With sous vide cooking, it's as simple as dumping the ham into a water bath, directly in its packaging.
+I cook my hams at 140°F (60°C) for three hours to guarantee that they're piping-hot through to the center.

 Step 3: Make the Glaze

 Hams, with their smokiness and natural porky sweetness, have an affinity for sweet-and-sour glazes (hence the whole pineapple-and-cherry thing).
 In this case, I've made a quick brown sugar and balsamic vinegar gastrique by caramelizing some brown sugar in a saucepan, then deglazing it with balsamic vinegar and letting it reduce down into a sticky glaze.
 You could just as easily use any other type of vinegar and sugar.

 Step 4: Preheat the Oven